Measuring sampling plan utility in post-marketing surveillance of medical products: Sampling plans in supply chains

-This paper expands the analysis stage beyond corrective actions by considering how testing results affect the allocation of a budget for the next PMS iteration.
-Our aim is to devise a utility metric for a set of samples from consumer-facing locations that captures the ability to improve decision-making.
+This paper extends the analysis stage by considering how testing results affect sampling plan design for the next PMS iteration.
+Our aim is to devise a utility metric capturing a plan's ability to improve decision-making.
 For instance, allocating samples to a province with a low associated SFP rate may be helpful if that province is connected to key distributors for which there is little information.
-Our work provides an approach for integrating regulatory objectives, testing data, and supply-chain connections towards developing sampling plans.

-We assume the following about available supply-chain information.
-First, a label from an upstream supplier locations must be associated with each sample.
-For Step 2 of the PMS iteration, we assume that each visited location has a steady sourcing pattern across upstream locations, and that upstream labels associated with a sample are random with respect to this sourcing pattern.
-Section \ref{sec:discussion} suggests how our approach might be integrated into a context where regulators can instead choose among products featuring a subset of upstream labels.